Blog Banner SVG

 Types of LLP Winding Up: Voluntary and Compulsory

-There are two main ways to wind up an LLP:
+There are two main modes to wind up:

 1. Voluntary Winding Up: When partners decide to close the LLP voluntarily, they follow a structured process of liquidation and deregistration.